Wright--Fisher kernels: from linear to non-linear dynamics, ergodicity and McKean--Vlasov scaling limits: Preliminaries and main results

-where $U\sim\unif$.
-We refer to this kernels as \emph{Wright--Fisher kernels}; see Fig. \ref{fig:transport} for an illustration of the action of the kernel.
-For fix values of $\delta,p \in[0,1]$, the discrete-time Markov chain driven by the kernel $P_{\delta,p}$ aims to describe the evolution of the fraction of pathogen particles carrying allele $0$ (the other allele is $1$) within a host individual.
-If the current proportion of such pathogen particles is $x$, then a proportion $\delta U$, with $U\sim\unif$, of randomly chosen pathogen particles dies; then, with probability $\p$, it is replaced by the offspring of an allele-$0$ pathogen particle and with probability $1-\p$ by the offspring of one allele-$1$ pathogen particle.
-The cases $x=0$ and $x=1$ corresponds to extinction and fixation of the allele-$0$ pathogen particles, respectively.
-These transitions are reminiscent of the evolution of $\Lambda$-Wright--Fisher processes, which are a broad class of processes modeling neutral evolution (see \cite{Bertoin2003, Bertoin2005}).
-We will explore this connection in more detail in Section \ref{section:host_level}.
+where $U \sim \unif$.
+We refer to these kernels as \emph{Wright--Fisher kernels}; see Fig.~\ref{fig:transport} for an illustration of the action of the kernel.
+For fixed \(\delta,\p \in [0,1]\), the discrete-time Markov chain driven by \(P_{\delta,\p}\) describes the evolution of the fraction of type-\(0\) (pathogen) particles within a host.
+If the current proportion of type-\(0\) particles is \(x \in [0,1]\), then a random fraction \(\delta U\), with \(U \sim \unif\) of the population dies and is replaced by clonal offspring: with probability \(\p\) from a type-\(0\) particle, and with probability \(1-\p\) from a type-\(1\) particle.
+The boundary states \(x=0\) and \(x=1\) correspond to extinction and fixation of type~\(0\), respectively.
+Note that for initial states in \((0,1)\) and fixed \(\p\in(0,1)\), neither boundary is reached in finite time.

+This mechanism is reminiscent of \(\Lambda\)–Wright–Fisher dynamics, in which reproduction events occur in continuous time at Poisson points \((t,r)\): with probability \(x\), a type-\(0\) individual replaces a random fraction \(r\) of the population by its offspring, and with probability \(1-x\), a type-\(1\) individual does so.
+Our discrete-time model can thus be viewed as a simplified analogue in which reproduction events occur at regular time steps and a random fraction \(\delta U\) of the population is replaced at each update (see \cite{Bertoin2003, Bertoin2005}).
+We return to this connection in Section~\ref{ss:pp_repres}.